hetznercloud/terraform-provider-hcloud/website/docs/r/floating_ip.html.md

 page_title: "Hetzner Cloud: hcloud_floating_ip"
 sidebar_current: "docs-hcloud-resource-floating-ip"
 description: |-
-  Provides a Hetzner Cloud Floating IP to represent a publicly-accessible static IP addresses that can be mapped to one of your Servers.
+  Provides a Hetzner Cloud Floating IP to represent a publicly-accessible static IP address that can be mapped to one of your servers.
 ---

 # hcloud_floating_ip

-Provides a Hetzner Cloud Floating IP to represent a publicly-accessible static IP addresses that can be mapped to one of your Servers.
+Provides a Hetzner Cloud Floating IP to represent a publicly-accessible static IP address that can be mapped to one of your servers.

 ## Example Usage